hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * [WPForms native integration: instructions to enable hCaptcha](https://wpforms.com/docs/how-to-set-up-and-use-hcaptcha-in-wpforms)

 == Changelog ==

+= 4.3.1 =
+* Added a live form in the Contact Form 7 admin form view.
+* Fixed warnings and deprecation messages in admin when CF7 is active.

 = 4.3.0 =
 * NOTE: the plugin has been renamed from "hCaptcha for WordPress" to "hCaptcha for WP"